Krescenskok/CSE3902/README.txt

 Andrew and JT created and worked on the basic structure for file reading and room drawing.

-Code reviews and analysis were done with FxCop Analyzers.
+Code analysis was done with FxCop Analyzers.

-Code review for Link: 4 warnings, 0 errors
+Code analysis for Link: 4 warnings, 0 errors
 - A field is never used: Removed the field declaration to get rid of the warning
 - Initial declaration didn't have a value: Created a get/set to get rid of the warning
 - A field is never used: Removed the field declaration to get rid of the warning (initally used for testing)
 - A field is never used: Removed the field declaration to get rid of the warning

-Code review for Items:
+Code analysis for Items:
+- A field is never used: Removed the field declaration to get rid of the warning
+- A field is given a value but is never used: Removed the field and assignment to get rid of the warning.

-Code review for Enemies:
+Code analysis for Enemies:

-Code review for Blocks:
+Code analysis for Blocks: